Sancho of Provence: Count of Cerdanya

 Sancho was a minor at the time of his father's death (1162) and he did not inherit lands or titles, but only the right of reversion should his elder brothers die without heirs.
-Thus, according to his father's will, he should have inherited Provence and Cerdanya only after his elder brother Raymond Berengar III, count of Provence, was assassinated in 1181.
+Thus, according to his father's will, he should have inherited Provence and Cerdanya only after his elder brother Ramon Berenguer III of Provence was assassinated in 1181.
 In fact, while he inherited Provence at that time, he appears to have received Cerdanya shortly before that.

 Sancho came of age between 1175, when he first began witnessing the royal charters of his eldest brother, King Alfonso II of Aragon, and 1180.
 In these years, he witnessed charters only in Catalonia and Provence.
 Before 1180, he occasionally signed documents with the title "Count of Cerdanya" (comes Ceritanie), but usually he was described as just "the king's brother".
 Alfonso does not seem to have entirely trusted his administration of Cerdanya, for he intervened in the county in 1177 and again in 1188.
 Sancho is not recorded as count of Cerdanya after that.